Edmonton or Calgary: Which Alberta City is Calling Your Name?

 Ultimately, the best city for you depends on your personal preferences and priorities.
 If you value a strong sense of community, a relaxed pace of life, and easy access to nature, Edmonton might be the better fit.
 If you prefer a more bustling urban environment with a vibrant nightlife and a wider range of entertainment options, Calgary could be the city for you.

 In Edmonton, the average home price is generally lower than in Calgary, making it a more affordable option for first-time homebuyers or those seeking more space for their money.
-According to the Realtors Association of Edmonton, the average single-family home price in Edmonton is around $475,000, while condos average around $250,000.
-You can find a variety of housing styles, from charming character homes in mature neighborhoods like Glenora (where prices typically start around $600,000) and Westmount (with averages closer to $800,000) to modern condos and townhouses in developing areas like Windermere (where you might find townhouses for $400,000 and condos for $300,000) and Griesbach (with newer builds starting around $500,000).
-Edmonton's neighborhoods also tend to be more spread out, with larger lot sizes and a greater emphasis on single-family homes.
+According to the Realtors Association of Edmonton, the average single-family home price in Edmonton is around $475,000 CAD (as of 2025), while condos average around $250,000.
+You can find a variety of housing styles, from charming character homes in mature neighbourhoods like Glenora (where prices typically start around $600,000) and Westmount (with averages closer to $800,000) to modern condos and townhouses in developing areas like Windermere (where you might find townhouses for $400,000 and condos for $300,000) and Griesbach (with newer builds starting around $500,000).
+Edmonton’s neighbourhoods also tend to be more spread out, with larger lot sizes and a greater emphasis on single-family homes.

-Calgary's housing market is more competitive, with higher average home prices and a faster-paced real estate scene.
-The Calgary Real Estate Board reports the average single-family home price in Calgary is around $600,000, while condos average around $300,000.
+Calgary’s housing market is more competitive, with higher average home prices and a faster-paced real estate scene.
+The Calgary Real Estate Board reports the average single-family home price in Calgary is around $600,000 CAD (as of 2025), while condos average around $300,000.
 The city offers a mix of housing options, from trendy inner-city condos and townhouses to sprawling suburban estates.
-Calgary's neighborhoods are often more densely populated, with a greater mix of housing types and a focus on walkability and urban amenities.
-Popular neighborhoods include the Beltline, with its vibrant mix of shops, restaurants, and nightlife (expect to pay upwards of $400,000 for a condo and $700,000 for a townhouse); Kensington, known for its trendy boutiques and cafes (where detached homes can easily exceed $1 million); and Inglewood, a historic district with a thriving arts scene (where renovated character homes often start around $800,000).
+Calgary’s neighbourhoods are often more densely populated, with a greater mix of housing types and a focus on walkability and urban amenities.
+Popular neighbourhoods include the Beltline, with its vibrant mix of shops, restaurants, and nightlife (expect to pay upwards of $400,000 for a condo and $700,000 for a townhouse); Kensington, known for its trendy boutiques and cafes (where detached homes can easily exceed $1 million); and Inglewood, a historic district with a thriving arts scene (where renovated character homes often start around $800,000).

 Outdoor Recreation and Natural Beauty